top of page

 Subdural hematomas.
 Subdural hematomas are caused by bleeding between the surface of the brain and the covering over the brain.
 They can cause symptoms similar to Dementia.

 Poisoning.
 Dementia-like symptoms can occur as a result of exposure to heavy metals, such as lead, and other poisons, such as pesticides.
 Dementia-like symptoms may also occur in some people who have abused alcohol or recreational drugs [See also Wernicke-Korsakoff Syndrome (WKS)].
-Symptoms may disappear after treatment, but in some cases, symptoms may still be present after treatment.
+Symptoms may disappear after treatment, but in some cases they may persist.

 Anoxia.
-This condition, also called hypoxia, occurs when organ tissues aren't getting enough oxygen.
-Anoxia may occur due to severe asthma, heart attack, carbon monoxide poisoning or other causes.
+This condition, also called hypoxia, occurs when tissues in organs don't receive enough oxygen.
+Anoxia may occur due to severe asthma, heart attack, carbon monoxide poisoning, or other causes.
 If you've experienced a severe lack of oxygen, recovery may take longer.
 Symptoms, such as memory problems or confusion, may occur during recovery.

 Normal-pressure hydrocephalus.
 Sometimes people have a condition caused by enlarged ventricles in the brain (normal-pressure hydrocephalus).
 This condition can cause walking problems, urinary difficulty, and memory loss.
 Shunt surgery, which delivers cerebrospinal fluid from the head to the abdomen or heart, may help these symptoms."